chijiokeeze/git-training/README.md

-# Demo

-# My first Git hub repo.
-# create something now.
-# thanks every one for being so good to me

 # WHAT IS DEVOPS?
 # DevOps is a set of practices that combines software development and IT operations.
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.